StoneOrbits/VortexEngine/docs/index.md

 ## Upgrade Guide

-Are you an existing Vortex Device owner looking to upgrade your device?
+Do you already own a Vortex Device and want to upgrade it?

 Follow the [Vortex Engine Upgrade Guide](upgrade_guide.html)